Bachelor of Science

 You should have the following professional, methodical and personal strengths and inclinations for the successful completion of a bachelor's degree:

-By taking the online math test in ILIAS, prospective students can compare their knowledge and skills to the requirements for most of the degree programmes at the WiSo-Faculty (test instructions in German).
+By taking the online math test in ILIAS, prospective students can compare their knowledge and skills with the requirements of most of the degree programmes at the WiSo Faculty (only in German).

-I chose business informatics because the theory-based and practice-oriented degree programme offers me excellent career prospects at the interface between business administration and technology in the course of digitalisation.
+I chose information systems because the theory-based and practice-oriented degree programme offers me excellent career prospects at the interface between business administration and technology in the course of digitalisation.

 Programme overview